mheiges/filemanagement-presentation/content/slides.md

 ## custom Gbrowse tracks
   - originally, track data stored with website installation and lost with each rebuild
   - now track data stored in a common directory where it accumulates, unmanaged
-    - wasted storage of obsolete data
+    - storage wasted on obsolete data
   - not replicated to other webservers so no guarantee availability

 #### Existing Use Cases
-## Provider Data
+## Provider Data (manualDelivery)
+- no redundancy